VET Student Loans

 How to apply for VET Student Loans

-Quality Training & Hospitality College Staff must ensure that all VET Student Loans eligible students are counselled before enrolling in a new VET Student Loans qualification.
+Quality Training & Hospitality College staff must ensure that all VET Student Loans eligible students are counselled before enrolling in a new VET Student Loans qualification.
 This counselling must include the information on the VET Student Loans scheme, ensuring it is understood and acknowledged in full by the student.

 How to apply

 Once counselling has occurred and all evidence has been supplied to Quality Training & Hospitality College, student enrolment data will be uploaded to the new VET Student Loans application system.
-The Department of Education and Training will send a passkey to the students nominated email with details on how to apply.
+The Department of Education and Training will send a passkey to the students nominated email address with details on how to apply.
 Quality Training & Hospitality College will then be notified that the application has been successful and appropriate fees for eligible units (up to the course loan cap) will be deferred to the VET Student Loan.

 Students must apply for VET Student Loans before their first census date to receive VET Student Loans for that unit of study.